MicrosoftDocs/power-pages-docs/power-pages-docs/admin/add-custom-domain.md

 1. Under **Resources**, select **Power Pages sites**.

 1. Select the site to which you want to change the a custom domain.
+Select **Manage** from the main menu.
 A page will open with details about your site.

 1. In the **Site Details** section, select the pencil icon to the right of your custom URL.